 Read on to find out more about hiking in El Chaltén, how to get there, and what to see and do beyond hiking.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).

 First up, we need to address the best time to visit El Chaltén.
 This is Patagonia, and Patagonian weather is unpredictable and erratic, so you do need to plan ahead for a visit.

 However, even during these summer months the weather can be unpredictable.
-Weirdly, summer is when the Patagonian winds come through El Chaltén the strongest.
-But at this time of year you’re more likely to get sunny days and there’s little chance of snow to interrupt your days of El Chalten trekking.
+Summer is when the Patagonian winds are strongest through El Chaltén.
+But at this time of year you’re more likely to get sunny days and there’s little chance of snow to interrupt your El Chalten trekking adventures.
 Plus, the days are longer which means more time for being outdoors.